brozena/brozena-old.github.io/about.md

 #### A few favorite things

 - Viktor Frankl's writing
+- Organizational structures, architectures & complex change management
+- [Tabla](/tabla/), drums, biorhythms & breathing -- concurrently when possible
+- Family systems theory & the subject of healing cross-generational trauma
 - Complexity theory, complex adaptive systems
-- Org development & complex change management
-- [Tabla](/tabla/), drums, biorhythms, breathing -- mostly concurrently
-- Family systems theory & the subject of healing cross-generational trauma

 ### Speaking professionally

-I worked for 7 years integrating and aligning software to fit strategic business needs during periods of rapid growth.
-Prior to that, I worked for 5 years as a software trainer throughout college.
+I worked for 7 years integrating and aligning software to fit strategic business needs during periods of rapid growth in a high-volume, multi-location dental group.
+Throughout college, I worked for 5 years as a software trainer.
 As I write on my [LinkedIn](https://www.linkedin.com/in/brozena) profile,

 > I am a teacher at heart with broad and deep experience at one of the country's largest and most respected privately-held Medicaid pediatric dental groups.
 I was trusted to set strategic direction, improve core business processes and lead complex change shortly before a cross-generational ownership transfer was expected.
 My impact at this group was described "like a crater" by its ownership.
 By engaging the parts while respecting the needs of the whole, I leveraged software as the catalyst for organizational improvement and the "shift of mind" required of the group to proceed into its next phase of growth.